sagemath/trac_to_gh/Issue 8926.md

 # Issue 8926: Family cannot completely handle a class as an argument

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8926

 Original creator: saliola